Eastern Uganda campaign of 1979: Tanzanian arrival at Tororo and Mbale

 On 25 April, the TPDF's 208th Brigade—bolstered by the vehicles seized from the Eagle Colonel Gaddafi Barracks—advanced out of Jinja for the Kenyan border.
 The brigade's 17th Battalion under Lieutenant Colonel Salim Hassan Boma was left behind to maintain law and order in the city.
 At a road junction near Mbale, the brigade split into three battalions; one went to Mbale, one went to Moroto, and one went to Tororo.

 The 19th Battalion under Lieutenant Colonel Ben Msuya was assigned to Tororo.
 It encountered no resistance on the way to its target.
 TPDF soldiers stopped at Bugembe, Iganga, Bugiri, and several villages to search for Uganda Army soldiers, but found none.
 When the battalion eventually arrived at a cement plant just outside Tororo, it spotted a Tata truck commonly used by Amin's troops.
 The truck was approaching the column, and the leading Tanzanian tank promptly shot at it, missing the vehicle.
 The truck quickly stopped and five Uganda Army soldiers with female companions leapt out, successfully escaping into the nearby bush despite being targeted by the Tanzanians with machine gun fire.
 The TPDF force then proceeded to destroy the abandoned truck.
 The column continued to Tororo, finding it almost completely deserted and looted.
 The local civilians as well as the old garrison had fled to Kenya.
 The 19th Battalion consequently garrisoned Tororo.
+Some TPDF troops continued their march from Tororo to the border town of Busia, encountering a truck with fleeing UA soldiers on the way.
+The Tanzanians opened fire, destroying the vehicle and killing several soldiers.

 Meanwhile, the 208th Brigade's 18th Battalion under Lieutenant Colonel Emmanuel Moyo moved to Mbale.
 The TPDF troops found the town in good order; unlike most other settlements in the area, it had not suffered from looting.
 The retreating Amin loyalists had left the city alone after the 250 Uganda Army renegades and locals had set up defenses.
 When the Tanzanians arrived at the city, they were greeted by a large celebration and impressed by how well order had been kept at the city.
 Most of the renegade Uganda Army soldiers were subsequently sent to Kampala, but Malinga and a few other officers stayed with the Tanzanians to assist in the advance to Moroto and Soroti.
 Moyo and his men remained behind to secure Mbale.